kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 This issue is particularly critical in all-in-one deployments where workloads are placed on combined master+worker+storage nodes.
 In all-in-one deployments, system daemons include additional services like ceph storage.

 #### Story 2
 The reverse is true for workloads running on the reserved CPUs.
-Workloads have been reported suffering from occasional but much bigger latency contention with system processes on the reserved CPUs e.g. fail to swact (switch of activity).
+Workloads have been reported suffering latency issue when they happen to run on the reserved CPUs.

 ### Risks and Mitigations

-The feature is isolated to a specific policy option within the `CPUManager` and is protected by feature gate `CPUManagerPolicyAlphaOptions` or `CPUManagerPolicyBetaOptions` before the feature graduates to stable.
+The feature is isolated to a specific policy option within the `CPUManager` and is protected by feature gate `CPUManagerPolicyAlphaOptions` or `CPUManagerPolicyBetaOptions` before the feature graduates to `Stable` i.e. enabled by default.
+Risk mitigation below is when the feature is enabled.

+Kubelet has been requiring non-zero shared pool when the static policy is enabled.
+This is not an issue when `strict-cpu-reservation` is disabled since the reserved cores are not in the node allocatable but are in the shared pool.

 Kube-scheduler schedules pods on node allocatable which is total - reserved cores.
-It is at the node level, burstable and best-effort pods are allowed to run on the reserved cores.
-The `strict-cpu-reservation` feature removes this discrepancy.

-However, kubelet has been requiring non-zero shared pool when the static policy is enabled.
-Kube-scheduler knows a portion of the node allocatable is not available for exclusive allocation.
-This not-for-exclusive portion has been conveniently the reserved cores.
+For best-effort type which does not have resource request defined, kube-scheduler fills in default request values, see https://github.com/kubernetes/kubernetes/blob/master/pkg/api/v1/resource/helpers.go#L44 and https://github.com/kubernetes/kubernetes/blob/master/pkg/scheduler/util/pod\_resources.go#L32.

+Thanks to kube-scheduler behaviour, in practice, the shared pool should not become zero when the reserved cores are removed from the shared pool.
+However, to make sure this is always true, two options are proposed.

-To maintain backward compatibility, we add `numMinSharedCPUs` in `strict-cpu-reservation` option as the minimum number of CPU cores not available for exclusive allocation and expose it to Kube-scheduler.
+Option 1 is to add `numMinSharedCPUs` in `strict-cpu-reservation` option as the minimum number of CPU cores not available for exclusive allocation and expose it to Kube-scheduler for enforcement.

 ![MinSharedCPUs](./strict-cpu-allocation.png)